MrGreensWorkshop/MrGreen-JekyllTheme/_posts/2023-06-10_markdown_lang_examples.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
-lng_pair: id_Examples
+lng_pair: id_Markdown_Lang_Examples
-title: Examples
+title: About Markdown lang Examples

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml
-author: Mr. Green's Workshop
+author: Yeonuk
 # multiple category is not supported
-category: jekyll
+category: markdown
 # multiple tag entries are possible
-tags: [jekyll, sample, example post]
+tags: [Markdown]
 # thumbnail image for post
 img: ":post_pic1.jpg"
 # disable comments on this page
 #comments_disable: true

 # publish date
-date: 2022-02-10 08:11:06 +0900
+date: 2022-06-10 09:00:00 +0900
 # seo
 # if not specified, date will be used.
 #meta_modify_date: 2022-02-10 08:11:06 +0900